Infinitely Losing My Edge

 I'm losing my edge.

-To all the kids in Hong Kong and Portland.
+To all the kids in Glasgow and Seoul.

-I'm losing my edge to the art-school Shanghai kids in little jackets and borrowed nostalgia for the unremembered nineties.
+I'm losing my edge to the art-school Houston kids in little jackets and borrowed nostalgia for the unremembered nineties.

 I'm losing my edge.